 Hatchery Spring Chinook rearing at Marion Forks Fish Hatchery.
 Photo: Conrad Gowell

-Hatcheries are but one of many factors that contributed to the loss of a once thriving wild spring chinook population in the Willamette Basin.
+Hatcheries are but one of many factors that contributed to the loss of a once thriving wild Spring Chinook and Winter Steelhead population in the Willamette Basin.
 In the mid 1900’s, USACE failed to provide fish passage in the construction of several dams along the east side of the Willamette valley, thus blocking access to much of the highest quality habitat in the most historically productive systems.
-This further diminished a wild salmon population already stressed by the impacts of hatchery competition, overharvest, and habitat destruction.
-The North Santiam, once home to an estimated 23% of the upper Willamette Spring Chinook run, lost an estimated 70% of its anadromous fish habitat with the Big Cliff and Detroit dams.
-In addition, the unseasonable water temps and unnatural flow patterns below the dams have degraded fish habitat, diminishing habitat potential for both spawning and rearing of salmon.
-At Big Cliff and Detroit dams, operational temperature controls are beginning to be addressed, but measures to secure safe downstream fish passage will not be implemented until the mid 2020s.
-For nearly two decades, though efforts to re-establish spring chinook above Detroit dam through an adult outplanting ‘truck and haul’ program have achieved some success, these runs are entirely dependent on human intervention, lack a self-sustaining future, and are comprised purely of hatchery stock fish.
+This further diminished a wild salmonid population already stressed by the impacts of hatchery competition, overharvest, and habitat destruction.
+The North Santiam, once home to an estimated 23% of the UWR Spring Chinook and 34% of UWR Winter Steelhead, lost an estimated 70% of its anadromous fish habitat with the Big Cliff and Detroit dams.
+In addition, discharge from the dams has resulted in unseasonable water temperatures and unnatural flow patterns degrading the aquatic habitat below, diminishing potential for both spawning and rearing of salmon.
+Tasked with addressing the negative impacts associated with the existence and operation of the dams, a Biological Opinion (BiOp) was drafted in 2008 by the National Marine Fisheries Service (NMFS) providing a set of proposed actions with timelines for implementation.The Corps has made little progress with planning and implementation of some actions, but for many of the most important issues, deadlines either have or will be missed.
+At Big Cliff and Detroit dams, though temporary operational temperature controls are beginning to be addressed, deadlines set by the 2008 BiOp for implementing a permanent solution will likely be missed.
+Similarly, the 2023 deadline for measures to secure safe downstream fish passage for outmigrating juveniles through the dams will likely not be met.